weycash-project/weycash/doc/build-osx.md

 Running
 -------

-Monacoin Core is now available at `./src/monacoind`
+WeyCash Core is now available at `./src/monacoind`

 Before running, it's recommended that you create an RPC configuration file.